Cite a PowerPoint Presentation in MLA

 IN-TEXT CITATION EXAMPLES

-Cite the author’s last name or the organization’s name along with the specific slide number being referenced.
-You may choose either a parenthetical or narrative citation format.
+Use the surname of the author or the title of the organization, followed by a specific slide number used.
+You may either use a parenthetical or narrative citation type.

 Parenthetical citation: